-The University shall make a reasonable effort to keep the identities of the parties involved in a sexual misconduct proceeding confidential.
-Their identities will be revealed only to those, who need to know their names to allow the complaint to be investigated and/or adjudicated or to provide for interim measures.
+The University shall make a reasonable effort to keep the identities of the parties involved in a sexual misconduct proceeding confidential unless otherwise required by law (see Title IX Grievance Process, below).
+Unless otherwise required by law, their identities will be revealed only to those, who need to know their names to allow the complaint to be investigated and/or adjudicated or to provide for interim or supportive measures.
 In addition, as information regarding alleged sexual misconduct must be handled in accordance with applicable state and federal laws, the University may be required to inform the community of the incident(s) of sexual misconduct to protect other campus community members.
 Finally, the University cannot control confidentiality violations by third parties.

-Reporting parties, alleged victims (if not the reporting party), and responding parties may request that the University treat information regarding alleged sexual misconduct as confidential.
-The University takes such requests seriously, but those requests may limit the University's ability to investigate and take reasonable action in response to a complaint.
-In such cases, the University will evaluate the request(s) that a complaint remain confidential in the context of the University's adherence to state and federal law and commitment to provide a respectful, safe, and non-discriminatory environment.
+Reporting parties, alleged victims (if not the reporting party/"Complainants" under Title IX), and responding parties may request that the University treat information regarding alleged sexual misconduct as confidential.
+The University takes such requests seriously, but those requests may limit the University's ability to investigate and take reasonable action in response to a complaint even if they can be granted.
+The University will evaluate the request(s) that a complaint remain confidential in the context of the University's adherence to state and federal law and commitment to provide a respectful, safe, and non-discriminatory environment.
 The Title IX Coordinator will inform the person requesting confidentiality, in writing, if the University cannot ensure confidentiality.